 Each time a new James Bond movie is released, numerous articles are published about every aspect imaginable.

-But apart from the gadgets and locations, one of the major talking point are the Bond girls.
+But apart from the gadgets and locations, one of the major talking points is the Bond girls.
 The author Ian Fleming envisioned the character of Honey Ryder as "Botticelli's Venus seen from behind."
 The producer Cubby Broccoli remarked: "She had to be strikingly beautiful, voluptuous, but with a childlike innocence.
 As Bond's first screen heroine, she had a key role."

 A girl from Ostermundigen near Bern happened to be at the right place at the right time: Ursula Andress.
 Little did she know that her small part in James Bond's first movie would transform her into a glamour queen!
 She would be remembered for life.

-Ursula Andress turns 80 on March 19, 2016.
-On this occasion, here are twelve facts about the Swiss Bond Girl:
+Here are twelve facts about Ursula Andress, the Swiss Bond Girl:

 Although Ursula Andress was rumored to have different partners in her career, she was legally married once.
-She was in her 20's when she got married to John Derek, who left his wife and two children in order to marry the Swiss diva.
+She was in her 20s when she married John Derek, who left his wife and two children to marry the Swiss diva.

 Two James Bond movies